dlu-ch/dlb/doc/reference.rst

 .. [#mmap1]
    The update of :term:`mtime` for an ``mmap``'d file `conforming to ISO 1003.1-2008 <https://pubs.opengroup.org/onlinepubs/9699919799/functions/mmap.html>`_
-   after a write to the mapped memory is only guaranteed via :c:func:`msync()`.
+   after a write to the mapped memory is only guaranteed via :c:func:`!msync()`.
-   Therefore such a write operation is not considered complete before the next call of :c:func:`msync()` (which may never happen).
+   Therefore such a write operation is not considered complete before the next call of :c:func:`!msync()` (which may never happen).
    Actual behaviour of ``mmap`` on different operating systems (2018): https://apenwarr.ca/log/20181113.